Command line utilities for tabular data files.

 In this README:

-Please file an issue if you have problems or questions.
+File an issue if you have problems, questions or suggestions.

 These tools were developed for working with reasonably large data files.
 Larger than ideal for loading entirely in memory in an application like R, but not so big as to necessitate moving to Hadoop or similar distributed compute environments.
 They work like traditional Unix command line utilities such as